sanity-io/sanity/README.md

 ## Issues?

-If you run into build issues, you might want to run `npm run clean`, which will delete all `node_modules` folders, then run a fresh `npm run bootstrap` to install and cross-symlink all modules.
+If you run into build issues, you might want to run `npm run init`, which will delete all `node_modules` folders, then run a fresh `npm run bootstrap` to install and cross-symlink all modules, followed by building all ES6 code to ES5.

 ## Testing